 The spreadsheet is the basis for the task in Gorilla, it drives the task telling Gorilla what should be displayed and in what order.
 This means that you have to upload a spreadsheet for a task to work on Gorilla, even for the simplest task.

-You do not need to manually set up each of the trials on separate screen within the Task Structure Tab - you simply list all your trials within the spreadsheet that Gorilla will read and follow when displaying your task.
+You do not need to manually set up each of the trials on separate screen within the task editor - you only build each screen (or set of screens in a display - usually one individual trial) once and then simply list that display multiple times within the spreadsheet to tell Gorilla how many will read and follow when displaying your task.

 If you have 5 maths questions that you want to display to participants on 5 screens and ask them to solve them, instead of creating 5 separate screens and typing your math equations on each of them, you could only use one math equation screen within 'test' display and in your Rich Text Zone specify that you want the equations to be read from the spreadsheet column source called MathsQuestions.
 This way Gorilla will read from the specified spreadsheet column what images should be displayed on the screens and run as many trials as you specify in your spreadsheet!

 For example, in case where you have 5 trials you would need to have 5 rows in your display column called test and 5 rows with maths equations in your MathsQuestions column.
 See an examplar Task and Spreadsheet set-up below!

 I only have two screens in my 'test' display: Screen 1 with a fixation cross and Screen 2 with my math equation typed in the Rich Text Zone with a zone source specified as a MathsQuestions spreadsheet column.